Expat Living In Singapore With Kids - 4 Costs You Must Budget For - Australian International School (AIS)

 Working expats have the option to send their children to a public government school or a private one.
 One of the biggest advantages of local public schools is that the school fees are significantly more affordable than private schools.

 However, some children may have difficulty adjusting to the local school system, which could be grounds for considering international schools instead.
-Take note that this can cost anywhere between S$1,000 to S$3,000 per month.
+International school fees typically range from S$25,000 to S$50,000+ per year depending on the school and year level.

-To get a better idea of the overall cost of international school fees, here are the tuition fees at the Australian International School for reference.
+To get a better idea of the overall cost of international school fees, view the Australian International School fee schedule for reference.

 Last but not least on the list is all things healthcare.

-Prepare to set aside anywhere between S$100 to S$200 for your routine monthly healthcare needs such as doctor visits on sick days, periodical health screenings, as well as any medicine and maintenance.
+Prepare to set aside anywhere between S$150 to S$300 for your routine monthly healthcare needs such as doctor visits on sick days, periodical health screenings, as well as any medicine and maintenance.

 While health insurance is not compulsory in Singapore, it is highly encouraged, especially for expats who don’t have access to the same government subsidies as locals do.